aicell-lab/ddls-course/content/course/ddls-2023/project/_index.md

 ## Accessing SciLifeLab

-Please note the following meeting locations will be at SciLifeLab, Sonla (Address: SciLifeLab, Tomtebodavägen 23, 171 65 Solna)
+Please note that some of the meeting locations will be at SciLifeLab, Sonla (Address: SciLifeLab, Tomtebodavägen 23, 171 65 Solna)

 To access the building, you will need an access card.
 Please follow the instructions below to obtain an access card: